Your Daily Pharma Scoop: Synergy Must Buy, RedHill Positive Data, CTMX-AMGN Collaboration

 This abridged “Daily Scoop” is published by Avisol Capital Partners, which runs the physician-managed Total Pharma Tracker healthcare investment research service on Seeking Alpha Marketplace.

-Analysis of top Seeking Alpha coverage: Synergy Pharma
+Analysis of top Seeking Alpha coverage: Synergy Pharmaceuticals

-Today we will discuss Synergy Pharmaceutical (SGYP) based on an article titled Synergy Pharmaceuticals' First Commercial Launch Trajectory Solidifies by Novum Insights.
+Today, we will discuss Synergy Pharmaceuticals (SGYP) based on an article titled Synergy Pharmaceuticals' First Commercial Launch Trajectory Solidifies by Novum Insights.
 This is a thoroughly researched article discussing latest trends from Trulance’s prescription data, and it paints a very rosy picture about the drug and the company.

 To give a brief background, Trulance is an uroguanylin analogue that got approved this January for treating patients with chronic idiopathic constipation or CIC.
 A somewhat related disease is IBS-C or Irritable Bowel Syndrome with Constipation.
 Trulance has an sNDA for this indication in January 2018.
-The two indications together constitute a market worth around $1.8bn today, and should be worth over $3bn by 2025.
-Currently, the market is dominated by Linzess from Ironwood Pharma (IRWD).
+The two indications together constitute a market worth around $1.8B today, and should be worth over $3B by 2025.
+Currently, the market is dominated by Linzess from Ironwood Pharmaceuticals (IRWD).
 Linzess, originally approved in 2012 for CIC and then IBS-C, was also recently approved at a lower dose of 72 mcg.
-Linzess makes upwards of $600mn in sales annually, with an approximately 20% y-o-y growth rate.
-Sucampo’s (SCMP) Amitiza, a lubiprostone drug first approved in 2006, also has a market share in CIC in adults and IBS-C in adult women, and made about $400mn last year, along with other indications - however, it has a negative growth rate as of now.
+Linzess makes upwards of $600M in sales annually, with an approximately 20% y-o-y growth rate.
+Sucampo’s (SCMP) Amitiza, a lubiprostone drug first approved in 2006, also has a market share in CIC in adults and IBS-C in adult women, and made about $400M last year, along with other indications - however, it has a negative growth rate as of now.

 Before we forget the initial excitement surrounding Trulance, let’s recall something the article fails to discuss - why were people excited about Trulance in the first place?
 In brief, Trulance has a comparable to better efficacy profile and a much better safety profile vs. Linzess, the current market leader.
 This has been discussed in great details in earlier Seeking Alpha articles, notably here.
 There’s no need for us here to rehash that data - just suffice to say that Linzess is truly a painful drug to take.
 It has a very specific dosage regimen, has to be taken 30 minutes before food, may actually make you gain weight, and there’s a 20% chance you will suffer from diarrhoea or one of its other side effects as a result of taking it.
 Trulance can be taken any time, with or without food, and there are much fewer reports of diarrhoea in patients who took it during trials.